Baby Boomers vs Gen X: How They Approach Retirement Differently

 Profit and prosper with the best of expert advice - straight to your e-mail.

-It makes sense that Gen Xers and baby boomers would approach retirement saving differently.
-For many of the baby boomers' working years they had access to pensions and a strong job market.
+For many of the baby boomers' working years, they had access to pensions and a strong job market.
 They didn’t have to worry about where their income in retirement would come from.
-Gen Xers weren’t so lucky.
-Pensions shifted to 401(k)s, student debt became a thing and more volatile economic times led to less stability in their jobs.

-That DIY mentality may change as Gen X gets older and has to come up with strategies to draw down savings in retirement.
+That DIY mentality might change as Gen X gets older and has to come up with strategies to draw down savings in retirement.
 “Saving for retirement is like arithmetic, but spending retirement income is more like calculus,” says Ludwig.

 In terms of Social Security benefits, baby boomers are more optimistic

-The Social Security trust funds are projected to face a shortfall by 2033 and start paying reduced benefits, barring government intervention.
+Social Security trust funds are projected to face a shortfall by 2033 and start paying reduced benefits, barring government intervention.

 “Generation Xers are less optimistic about whether they will receive it (Social Security), but I think that’s a good thing,” says Ludwig.
 "It's actually driving them to save more on their own.”